Information for students, faculty and staff regarding COVID-19. (Updated: 17 September 2020)

-Researchers publish their research in different publications: scholarly books, doctoral theses, conference proceedings and reports.
-Researchers also publish their research in scholarly articles.
+Researchers publish their research in different publications: scholarly articles, books, doctoral theses, conference proceedings and reports.
 Keep in mind that the scholarly (scientific) status for different publications vary.
 Publications which have undergone some kind of review by peers have higher status.

 The best method to evaluate the scholarliness of a journal is to read the journal's web page.
 Information about journals are also provided through the database Ulrichsweb.
 The term “Refereed” refers to journals which use the peer-review process.